Ford Kuga review

 The Ford Kuga with the 1.5-litre petrol EcoBoost engine comes with either 148bhp or 180bhp, both of which have with eco-friendly start-stop technology.
 The 148bhp variant does 45.6mpg and emits 143g/km of CO2, while the 176bhp engine returns 38.2mpg and CO2 levels of 171g/km.

 Four-wheel-drive isn't available throughout the Ford Kuga range, and only cars with the 180bhp 1.5-litre EcoBoost petrol engine, and the 2.0-litre TDCi diesel units benefit from the extra traction.

-The Ford Kuga received an update in 2013, and it's now bigger than the previous incarnation.
+Before the new engines, the Ford Kuga received a visual update in 2013, and it's now bigger than the previous incarnation.
 What's more, it serves as two cars in one – on the European market it replaced the old model, while in the United States it replaced a more utilitarian Ford 4x4.

 Where the Ford Kuga has got bigger, its looks have been slightly compromised.
 The Ford family face remains but an upswept crease and window line running along the side of the car means the latest Ford Kuga doesn't look quite as sporty as the older version.

 The Ford Kuga's interior is modern and feels like good quality - but it does have too many buttons.

 Even on the entry-level Ford Kuga Zetec models, 17-inch alloy wheels, sports seats, daytime running lights, cruise control and keyless go are standard.